FertigLab/ATACCoGAPS/README.md

 # ATACCoGAPS

-Package to preprocess ATACseq data for CoGAPS and analyze the results.
+Package which provides tools for processing and analysis of single-cell ATAC-seq data with the Bayesian Non-Negative Matrix Factorization algorithm, CoGAPS.

 Install the most recent version of CoGAPS in R via: